 - Wear comfortable clothing with easy access to your upper arms.

-- Please note this test is NOT covered by OHIP so there is an $80.00 fee required.
+- Please note this test is NOT insured by OHIP.

 - Please ensure you bring your health card, doctor requisition, and a list of any medications.